ShprAlex/SproutLife/readme/README_DRAFT.md

 # Sprout Life

 Sprout Life is an evolutionary model that exhibits continuous growth in complexity.
 Our implementation builds on Conway’s Game of Life.
 GOL is famous for giving rise to self-organizing patterns with lifelike behaviors.
-Sprout Life takes this emergence a step further by treating patterns like organisms and letting them reproduce, mutate, and evolve.
+We takes this emergence a step further.
+Sprout Life treats patterns like organisms and allows them to reproduce, mutate, and evolve.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to flourish.